NEW YORK -- A chef from a popular television competition is getting political on his restaurant receipts.

 Simmons moved to America from New Zealand 10 years ago.
 He said he was just practicing his freedom of speech, and the response he has received has been pretty positive overall.

-Simmons competed in season four of "Top Chef." null
+Simmons competed in season four of "Top Chef."

 'Top Chef' prints pro-immigrant message on receipts